sanjoy/DietLISP/README.rst

 **Type system**

 DietLISP currently does not have a statically typed system and reports type errors at runtime.
-I'd like to implement ``System F``'s type system (with Rank N types and what not) sometime in the future.
+I'd like to implement System F's type system (with Rank N types and what not) sometime in the future.
 If I'm able to decipher dependent types someday, then that too should be something interesting to implement.

 I think implementing a type system will be easier once I have a stricter AST.